simonsobs/ocs/docs/user/centralized_management.rst

 restarting the Agent if it crashes or otherwise terminates.
 If ``target=down`` then the HostManager will stop the Agent and not restart it.
-(Note that in the case of Agents in docker containers, the HostManager will use docker and docker-compose to monitor the state of containers, and request start or stop in order to match the target state.)
+(Note that in the case of Agents in docker containers, the HostManager will use docker and docker compose to monitor the state of containers, and request start or stop in order to match the target state.)